Wild Bill Longson: Professional wrestling career

 Longson was a three-time National Wrestling Association World Heavyweight Champion during the 1940s.
 He first won the title from Sandor Szabo, before losing the title to Yvon Robert.
 Longson won his second title from Bobby Managoff before losing to Whipper Billy Watson.
 He won his third and final title from Lou Thesz.

 Longson lost his title for the final time to Thesz on July 20, 1948, when Thesz elevated onto Longson's shoulders from the piledriver position and fell into a Thesz press.
 The following year, Thesz was awarded National Wrestling Alliance World Championship by default after champion Orville Brown was forced to retire after an automobile accident.
-Following this, the Alliance retrospectively withdrew recognition of Brown's reign in favor of a lineage traced via the Association's lineage - ultimately back to George Hackenschmidt in 1905 - beginning the process of consolidating all American world championships into one.
-As a result of this, the Alliance retrospectively recognises Longson as a three time World champion.
+Following this, the Alliance withdrew recognition of Brown's reign in favor of a lineage traced via the Association's lineage - ultimately back to George Hackenschmidt in 1905 - beginning the process of consolidating all American world championships into one.
+As a result of this, the Alliance retroactively recognises Longson as a three time World champion.

 Longson retired from professional wrestling in 1960 after sustaining a broken pelvis while riding an unbroken horse.
 He continued to work in the professional wrestling industry as a booker and promoter until 1977.

-Longson died on December 10, 1982 in St. Louis.
+Longson died on December 10, 1982, in St. Louis.